-Students who cannot demonstrate basic competence on the examination are required to take steps to overcome deficiencies early in their enrollment.
-Any coursework undertaken primarily to acquire the required competence shall not be applicable to the baccalaureate degree.
+Students who cannot demonstrate basic competence on either examination are required to take steps to overcome deficiencies early in their enrollment.
+Any coursework undertaken primarily to acquire the required competence shall not be applicable toward the baccalaureate degree.

-Failure to take either of these tests, as required, at the earliest opportunity after admission may lead to administrative probation, which, according to Section 41300.1 of Title 5, California Administrative Code, and CSU Executive Order 393, may lead to disqualification from future attendance.
-Students who need assistance in preparing for the E.L.M. test should consider enrolling in one or more of the following classes: Math AR or Math ILR, N Sci 37, Psych 180T (overcoming academic anxiety).
-In addition, students may contact the Developmental Learning Resource Center in the Keats Building for information regarding E.L.M. workshops.
+Failure to take either of these tests, as required, at the earliest opportunity after admission may lead to administrative probation, which, according to Section 41300.1 of Title 5, California Code of Regulations, and CSU Executive Order 393, may lead to disqualification from future attendance.
+It is the students' responsibility to confirm exemption from either the EPT or ELM tests by completing the appropriate Request for Exemption Form available at the Admissions Records Office service windows, Joyal Administration Building.
+Students who need assistance in preparing for the ELM test should consider enrolling in one or more of the following classes: Math AR or Math ILR, N Sci 37, Psych 180T (overcoming academic anxiety).
+In addition, students may contact the Developmental Learning Resource Center in the Keats Building for information regarding ELM workshops.

-Information bulletins and registration materials for the E.P.T. will be mailed to all students subject to the requirements.
-The materials may also be obtained from the Office of Admissions and Records.
+Information bulletins and registration materials for the EPT/ELM tests are mailed to all students subject to the requirements.
+The materials may also be obtained from the Office of Admissions and Records or the Testing Office.

 Credit by Examination.
 CSU, Fresno grants credit to those undergraduate students who pass examinations that have been approved for credit systemwide.
-These include the CSU English Equivalency Examination and some CLEP examinations.
+These include the Advanced Placement Examinations, CSU English Equivalency Examination and some CLEP examinations.

-Students may challenge courses by taking examinations developed at the campus.
+Also, students may challenge courses by taking examinations developed at the campus.
 Credit shall be awarded to those who pass them successfully.
-Credit by examination is designed to encourage a regularly enrolled student to seek college credit in courses in which the student has competence but for which credit has not been earned by the usual academic processes, thereby permitting the student to accelerate his or her progress and provide an opportunity for wider selection of course work.
+Credit by examination is designed to encourage a regularly enrolled student to seek college credit in courses in which the student has competence but for which credit has not been earned by the usual academic processes, thereby permitting the student to accelerate his or her progress and provide an opportunity for wider selection of coursework.
 The following procedures should be followed: